noteflakes/ripple/README.markdown

         - tenore
         - basso
         - continuo

-When clefs are defined for a part, Ripple automatically inserts a <code>\\clef</code> statement at the relevant places.
-This is particularly useful when you need different parts containing the same music to have different clefs (for example, alto clef for singers and treble clef for violins).

 Each movement can also have its own <code>\_movement.yml</code> file containing overrides for the specific movement.
 You can for example specify colla parte without copying the music: